Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 - Schedule C: the u-pick weekend event, a small farm store reselling neighbors' goods, and a paid landscaping service on the side

 Report each activity on its own schedule with its own books.
 The self-employment tax nets together on Schedule SE, but keeping the farming income cleanly on Schedule F preserves the averaging and estimated-tax options for that portion.
-Commingling the two blurs the line and can cost you the farmer breaks โ the same reason every self-employed person should keep business and personal funds separate.
+Commingling the two blurs the line and can cost you those breaks โ the same reason every self-employed person should keep business and personal funds separate.

 How to Decide in 60 Seconds